-Modules have been developed to portray clinical encounters commonly seen by the osteopathic physician in either the outpatient, primary care, or emergency department settings.
-Standardized patients have been trained to portray clinical scenarios in a standardized fashion, appropriate to the clinical setting, and should be interviewed, examined, and treated as you would care for a "real patient".
+Clinical scenarios have been developed to resemble clinical encounters commonly seen by the osteopathic physician in either the outpatient primary care or emergency department settings.
+Standardized patients have been trained to enact clinical scenarios in a standardized fashion, appropriate to the clinical setting, and should be interviewed, examined, and treated as you would care for a "real patient".